Terrace (stadium): History

 In the early days of the twentieth century the terraces were simply earth banks, often built up with the rubble of construction sites.
 Rows of railways sleepers were laid on top to provide something solid for spectators to stand on.

-Most stadiums in Britain at the turn of the century had stands for spectators, but when a wooden stand at Ibrox Park collapsed in the 1902 Ibrox disaster killing many spectators during a Scotland versus England game there was an instant ban on framework supported terraces, which the government ordered must be replaced by solid earthwork supported terracing.
+Most stadiums in Britain at the turn of the century had stands for spectators, but when a wooden stand at Ibrox Park collapsed in the 1902 Ibrox disaster, killing many spectators during a Scotland versus England game, there was an instant ban on framework supported terraces, which the government ordered must be replaced by solid earthwork supported terracing.

-The earth and sleeper terraces would gradually make way for concrete terraces with metal crush barriers being erected at various points to prevent crushing.
-An excellent example of one such old style terrace can be found at Cathkin Park in Glasgow, an abandoned football stadium, which was home to Third Lanark.
+The earth and sleeper terraces would gradually make way for concrete terraces, with metal crush barriers being erected at various points to prevent crushing.
+An example of one such old style terrace can be found at Cathkin Park in Glasgow, an abandoned football stadium, which was home to Queen's Park F.C.